AVsitterPlus/avsitterplus.github.io/_avsitterplus_lsl_examples_avprop/avsitterplus_lsl_example_shared_props_by_pose.md

 //    of POSE/SYNC are playing for any avatar.
 //  - Also replaces the need for the "Rez Same Prop for Several Poses" script.
 //  - Requires AVP_prop script from AVsitterPlus box 2.1-09 or later.
-//  - Shared props should use PROP3 in the AVpos notecard (a special prop type
+//  - Shared props should use PROP3 in the AVP_Positions notecard (a special prop type
 //    specifically for shared props).
-//  - Shared props can be set up in SITTER 0 section of the AVpos notecard in a
+//  - Shared props can be set up in SITTER 0 section of the AVP_Positions notecard in a
 //    regular setup prim, or in a dedicated rezzer prim.
 //  - Props for a specific sitter can use PROP, PROP1 or PROP2.
 //  - All props referenced by this script should be named different from pose